 Recently, I’ve been comparing Microsoft, Samsung and Apple’s marketing messages to their customers.
 I discovered some interesting differences.

-They all had the right product, enough time and money.
-This is the message they have chosen to represent both the product and company.
+They all had the right product market, time, money.
+Here is the message the companies have chosen to represent the product.

 Samsung’s LeBron James Commercial

 There are a few sarcasm in the video obviously towards Apple, and some random jokes are just not funny, or even feeling dull.
 The entire point of this commercial to be straight is about “Apple is not the next big thing, the Galaxy is.”